programmfabrik/easydb-documentation/content/webfrontend/datamanagement/features/export/_index.en.md

 |The recipient of the e-mail. |Use <i class = "fa fa-plus"> </i> and <i class = "fa fa-minus"> </i> to customize the list. |You can create e-mail users in addition to *Users* and *Groups*.
 How to do this is under [folders / share](../../search/quickaccess/collection). |
 || message | In addition to the easydb standard text, you can also write your own text in an e-mail to the recipients

+## Templates

+All export settings can be saved as templates and recalled at a later time.
+To save export templates, make all the settings you want to save and then click on "Templates" at the top right.
+In the menu, select "Save as template" and assign a name.
+Clicking on "Templates" will take you to your saved export settings at any time.
+To rename, delete or change the order of a template, click on "Templates" again and select "Customize".
+The template in the first place acts as a preset and is applied by default when you open the export menu.